org-acidburn0zzz/enterprise-utility-suite/src/main/resources/add_remove_users/ADDUSERS-README.txt

 Execution (all modes):

-[Required] Update the adduser.properties using the information above.
+[Required] Update the addusers.properties using the information above.
 [User creation mode only] Create the user data file and make sure the path property points to it.

 - Run the batch/shell script.
 The first two arguments must be: